bsileo/hubitat_poolcontroller/README.md

         	"port": "39501",
         	"logEnabled": 1
     	},```
-3. Install the new Apps and Drivers into Hubitat
+3. Open the Apps Code, "new App" and then paste the code for the <Master App>[https://github.com/bsileo/hubitat_poolcontroller/blob/master/poolControllerApp.groovy] into it and Save.
-4. Install the new App
+4. Install all of the Drivers into Drivers Code.
+5. Go to Apps, Add User App and create a "Pool Controller" app.
+The Nodejs-Poolcontroller shoudl be autolocated, or you can manually enter the details
-5. Use the newly created devices in Dashboards, Rules, Groups, etc!!
+6. Use the newly created devices in Dashboards, Rules, Groups, etc!!